microsoft/vscode-wiki/How-to-Contribute.md

 First, fork the VS Code repository so that you can make a pull request.
 Then, clone your fork locally:

+> [!Warning]
+> Make sure that the path to your local clone does not contain spaces.
+> This can cause issues with later steps.

 ```
 git clone https://github.com/<<<your-github-account>>>/vscode.git
 cd vscode